skooter500/OOP-2017-2018/README.md

 - Find the NILL folder that was created and double click on the file NILL.pde.
 It should open in Processing
 - You need to install the Minim library and the Game control libraries to make NILL work.
 Go to Sketch | IMport Library | Add library to do this
 - See if you can collect all the pods
-- Have a look down through the source code for NILL
+- Have a look through the source code for NILL and see if you can figure out the following
+    - What are the Java datatypes?
+    - What classes are in the project?
+    - How is the landscape drawn?
+    - How does the game keep track of all the objects on screen?